 I offer Turkish society a simple solution.
 We demand a democratic nation.
 We are not opposed to the unitary state and republic.
 We accept the republic, its unitary structure and laicism.
 However, we believe that it must be redefined as a democratic state that respects peoples, cultures and rights.
 On this basis, the Kurds must be free to organise in a way that revitalises their culture and language and allows them to develop economically and ecologically.
-This would allow Kurds, Turks and other cultures to come together under the to Turkey as an indication of good will.
-As a result, on 1 October 1999 the first peace group consisting of eight people came from Qandil, and on 29 October 1999 a second peace group also consisting of eight people came from Europe.

-roof of a democratic nation in Turkey.
+This would allow Kurds, Turks and other cultures to come together under the roof of a democratic nation in Turkey.
 This is only possible, though, with a democratic constitution and an advanced legal framework warranting respect for different cultures.